sander-wood/autoharmonizer/README.md

 3. We cleaned the converted files and removed the repeat notation by flattening each score to make them more machine-readable;
 4. We use AutoHarmonizer to generate the corresponding harmonies for these Irish traditional tunes.

-Each harmonized piece contains melody and corresponding chord progression, and metadata information such as key signature, time signature, title and its genre.
+Each harmonized piece contains melody and corresponding chord progression, and metadata information such as key signature, time signature, title and genre.

 <div align="center">
   <img src=https://github.com/sander-wood/autoharmonizer/blob/homepage/readme/Picture4-1.png width=35% />